usc-isi-i2/dig-lsh-clustering/README.md

     ~/github/dig-lsh-clustering/datasets/sample-ad-location/geonames-clusters
 ```

+* The output is in text file format.
+If you wish to generate the output as
+a text file, pass ```--outputformat sequence``` as a parameter
+* It by default returns the results as json lines.
+To return them as csv, pass ```--outputtype csv```
+* For each source, it return top 3 candidates (More if there is a tie on score).
+To increase the number of result candiates pass ```--topk 10```.
+Pass the value as -1 to return all results.

 #Troubleshooting
 ----------------
 1. <b>Am getting "OutOfMemoryError".</b>

- Pass parameter --numPartitions and set a big value. example: --numPartitions 100000
+ Pass parameter --numPartitions and set a big value. example: --numPartitions 10000
  Also, try to increase the executor-memory and driver-memory for Spark.

  2. <b>How can I see all the options for a command.</b>